siriobalmelli/fastfec/README.md

 	or drop me a line at <https://github.com/siriobalmelli>.

-## I want to link against this library
+## Will it compile on my system?
+Quite likely. \
-Fortunately this library uses the [Meson build system](http://mesonbuild.com/index.html),
+This library uses the [Meson build system](http://mesonbuild.com/index.html),
 	so things will be quite straightforward.

 If you're on a POSIX, try running `./bootstrap.sh` - chances are things will work
-	automagically and you'll find yourself with a `build-release` directory.
+	automagically and you'll find yourself with everything built and all tests running.

 ### I'm on Windows || It doesn't work
 Don't despair.
 Things should still be pretty straightforward:

 -	[install ninja](https://ninja-build.org/)
 -	[install meson](http://mesonbuild.com/Getting-meson.html)
--	run: `meson --buildtype release build-release`
+-	run: `meson --buildtype debugoptimized build-debug`

-### Ok, I have a `build-release` dir
-Brilliant. \
+-	`cd` into `build-debug` and run `ninja test`
+-	optional: you can also run the tests under `valgrind` with `mesontest --wrap='valgrind --leak-check=full'` (from inside `build-debug` of course)

+## I want to link against this library
-Now run: `cd build-release && ninja all && sudo ninja install` \
+Get the library building as above, then run: `cd build-release && ninja all && sudo ninja install`. \
-You should now get useful output from: `pkg-config --modversion nonlibc`.
+You should now get some useful output from: `pkg-config --modversion nonlibc`.

 Et voilà - now use [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)
 	to configure inclusion and linkage in your build system du jour.

 If you happen to be using Meson, things are even simpler, just use TODO

 ## I want to statically include this library in my build
 I'm flattered.